What is a Private Business Loan?

 What about those lending hard money?
 Well, a hard money lender may also invest private capital to assist with financing a borrower.
 These lenders are private lenders that utilize assets, typically real estate, to secure loans.
-These are also considered a non-institutional private lender or lenders that far outnumber more traditional sources.
+These are also considered non-institutional private lenders or lenders that far outnumber more traditional sources.

 The Truth About Private Business Loans